handy-common-utils/dev-dependencies/README.md

 },
 ```

-If you have command line scripts, use this line for `prepare`:
+If you have command line scripts, you may want to use this line for `prepare`:

 ```json
   "prepare": "shx rm -rf dist && tsc && shx chmod +x dist/bin/*.js",